Human Essentials

 Population Served

-This section has only two questions:
+This section has three broad questions plus two subsections of of demographic questions:

 Poverty Information of those Served: